-When a password is locked a lock icon will appear before the password name, none of its data will be shown and no operation can be done on it.
+When a password is locked a lock icon will appear after the password name, none of its data will be shown and no operation can be done on it.
 Instead, a button with the label "Enter reason to unlock" will appear.
 This is the password screen of a locked password:

 And this is how the locked password looks like in lists:

 If the "Requires permission to unlock" check is checked in addition to the "Lock password" one, then instead of having to enter a reason to unlock the password, the user wishing to unlock it will have to request permission to do so to the password manager.
 A locked password that requires permission to unlock will be shown this way:

 Note: when a user locks a password, it will be unlocked for her for the remainder of her session.